Life Telling Therapy

 The struggle you are carrying is one of the most isolating a high-achieving man can face.
 It does not look like a struggle from the outside.
 It looks like success.
 And that invisibility is part of what makes it so heavy.

 If what you have read here names something real in your experience, the next step is simply a conversation.
-A free 15-minute consultation, confidential and with no obligation, to look at where you are and see if Life Telling Processing might be the right path for you.
+An initial consultation, confidential and with no obligation, to look at where you are and see if Life Telling Processing might be the right path for you.